While we recommend spending as much time as possible in the Eternal City, you have to make the best with the time you have.

 How to See Rome in a Day Video:

 Arrival 11:35a.m. – Departure 12a.m.

 Created in the 18th century, the Spanish Steps are located in one of Rome’s most most beautiful neighborhoods.
-The stairs sit directly in front of Via Condotti, a world renown street for the fanciest haute couture brands.
+The stairs sit directly in front of Via Condotti, a world renowned street for the fanciest haute couture brands.
 If you hate your money or have unlimited amounts of it, shop on this street.
-After visiting the steps, grab a quick have a quick lunch.
+After visiting the steps, grab a quick lunch.
 We suggest you to take a pizza al taglio (slice of pizza) while walking in the streets.
 It’s easy, fast and delicious.

 Arrival 12:30a.m. – Departure 1p.m.